microsoft/PartsUnlimitedMRPmicro/deploy/README.md

 # Scripts to deploy the whole environement and the application using bash

+Those steps allow you to deploy the whole environement from your local machine using Docker, AKS, ACR and MongoDB.

 ## Setup prerequisites and variables

 ### Local Prerequisites